chriscperry/WalkinginCircles/README.md

 we live in, and the two dimensional projection of the isometric map that we can see of it.

-Written and designed by Chris Perry, and produced by Chris Perry.
+Written and designed by Chris Perry, and produced by Chris Perry for CMU CS 15-112.

-A special thanks to Professors Anil Ada and David Kosbie, and to Becca and all the CA's who helped make this happen
+A special thanks to Professors Anil Ada and David Kosbie, and to Becca and all the CA's who helped make this happen.

 Music copyright Dirtwire and Salamandar Crossing
 Sound effects copyright Grant Evans and Mark DiAngelo I do not have rights to these works.

-Insipred by Overland, Monument Valley, AntiChamber, and Firewatch
+Insipred by Overland, Monument Valley, AntiChamber, and Firewatch.

 ## Requirements